Merits and demerits of private cloud?

 The start-up costs for hardware acquisition in a private cloud setup is significantly higher compared to a public cloud model.
 Consequently, while building your own private cloud, you will face a large capital outlay.

 To get rid of this issue, you can, however, rent a private cloud solution from a hosting service provider, for a monthly fee.

 Undetermined underutilization– Determining capacity with a private cloud model is often an uphill task.
 When overbuilt, it will be underutilized.
 The cost of capacity underutilization is a cost you incur, not your provider.
 If the private cloud setup is underpowered, then it will not be capable of meeting expectations.
 This has prompted some organizations to enable cloud bursting.

 Prolonged platform scaling– Since you are unlikely to retain un-utilized capacity, large upward changes in your requirements will need enterprise infrastructure scaling.
 This usually takes longer than simply scaling a virtual machine within its existing capacity.

 We help deploy the ideal Private Cloud solution that helps you meet the demands of your business by reducing risks and associated costs.
-HCL uses industry-leading tools and approaches along with advanced technologies to build and run your end-to-end private cloud solution, seamlessly integrating it into your IT ecosystem.
+HCLTech uses industry-leading tools and approaches along with advanced technologies to build and run your end-to-end private cloud solution, seamlessly integrating it into your IT ecosystem.